space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Deconversion puts you fully on the crew side.
 This does fully include the ability to sell out your fellow Revolutionaries by remembering their names.
 Headrevs therefore have a choice to act more stealthily disguise themselves and blend in with the Revolution, or assign another Revolutionary (possibly their first convert) to act as the revolution's leader to throw off potential deconvert sell-outs.

 Methods of deconversion include:
-  - Harm baton, heals **10** CHP per hit
+  - Harm baton, heals **10** LHP per hit
-  - Being in cuffs heals **0.5** CHP / second
+  - Being in cuffs heals **0.5** LHP / second
-  - Wearing an electro pack heals **0.5** CHP / second
+  - Wearing an electro pack heals **0.5** LHP / second

+Loyal crew are also able to passively heal LHP at **0.1** LHP / second, though as this does not happen for Revolutionaries it can not be used for deconversion.
+This passive heal is disabled for 10 seconds upon taking LHP damage.

 A deconverted Revolutionary can be reconverted again.
-If a Headrev is deconverted (>= 0 CHP) they lose their antag status, and being converted to the Revolution makes you a normal Revolutionary.
+If a Headrev is deconverted (>= 0 LHP) they lose their antag status, and being converted to the Revolution makes you a normal Revolutionary.

-### Death & CHP Damage
+### Death & LHP Damage

 Authoritarian regimes killing of protesting civilians causing further unrest, or freedom fighters getting a shock when they first murder someone, are concepts that are closely tied to a revolution.
 They are also ideas that would be suitable mechanically to combat murder sprees from either side during a Revolution round.

-If a Revolutionary dies by the hand of a crewmember (the crewmember dealt the damage putting them in a critical state), they will deal 15 non-split CHP damage in a **8** tile line-of-sight radius around their body.
-While remaining dead they will also provide a passive **-0.1** CHP / second in a **4** tile line-of-sight radius.
-Crew death works in the same way and with the same values but in reverse, healing CHP upon death when killed by a revolutionary.
-The initial burst of CHP damage when a Revolutionary dies is able to convert crew in a Convertable state.
+If a Revolutionary dies by the hand of a crewmember (the crewmember dealt the damage putting them in a critical state), they will deal 15 non-split LHP damage in a **8** tile line-of-sight radius around their body.
+While remaining dead they will also provide a passive **-0.1** LHP / second in a **4** tile line-of-sight radius.
+Crew death works in the same way and with the same values but in reverse, healing LHP upon death when killed by a revolutionary.
+The initial burst of LHP damage when a Revolutionary dies is able to convert crew in a Convertable state.
 The initial burst also has a **120** second cooldown, to avoid repeatedly reviving and killing the same person twice to trigger the effect.

 Being converted/deconverted by a character dying displays a special conversion message, to indicate it was the reason for being converted/deconverted.

-There is an interesting dichotomy that can form here where Revolutionaries have an easier time to "heal" revolutionary fervor by dealing CHP damage to each other via chanting codewords.
+There is an interesting dichotomy that can form here where Revolutionaries have an easier time to "heal" revolutionary fervor by dealing LHP damage to each other via chanting codewords.
 On the other hand, Security has more access to stun weaponry and as such have an easier time subduing Revolutionary groups non-lethally.

 ### Mindshields